prebid/prebid-universal-creative/README.md

    gulp test --browserstack
    ```

-   For End to End testing, you need to set `test.localhost` in your hosts file.
+   For End to End testing,
+   - Set `test.localhost` in your hosts file.
+   - Use node version <=8.1.2 since gulp-connect is having a bug in ssl mode.
+More info here https://github.com/intesso/connect-livereload/issues/79

    ```
    gulp test --e2e --https